This guide provides information for institutions with 16 to 18 Residential Bursary Fund (RBF) allocations in the 2017 to 2018 academic year.

 Data and management information requirements

 Institutions should complete the Individualised Learner Record (ILR) to indicate the numbers of students getting residential support from RBF.
-EFA will use this information to develop future allocations.
+ESFA will use this information to develop future allocations.

 - the number of students supported with RBF for accommodation costs and the total amount of RBF spent on accommodation